Do you feel unhappy with your weight? Do you hate your body? Wish you could have someone else’s body?

 If you want to love your body and weight and actually get healthy, then you must stop:

 The people you spend the most time with have the biggest influence on you.
 So, who are YOUR biggest influencers?
+It’s time to review your inner circle.
 I got clear on mine.

-My family used to comment on my weight.
+- My family used to comment on my weight.
 I explained to them that it was unhelpful.
 They get it.
 They no longer make comments.
-I'm much better for it.
+I’m much better for it.
+If you need a few tips, check out this blog post.

 You can decide who you let influence you and your life.
 If you don’t want to be unhappy with your body, take control.